Get started with the Management Service user interface

 You can also use this wizard to modify the network configuration details that you specified for the SDX appliance during initial configuration.

 To access the wizard, navigate to Configuration > System and, under Set Up Appliance, click Setup Wizard.
+Enter values for the following parameters.

 Select the licenses on the appliance and click Done to complete the initial configuration.